Börse Stuttgart: Capital markets business

 In its capital markets business, Börse Stuttgart Group operates three stock exchanges in Germany, Sweden, and Switzerland: Börse Stuttgart, NGM, and BX Swiss.
 Börse Stuttgart is the leading stock exchange for structured securities and corporate bond trading in Germany.
 NGM and BX Swiss are the second-largest stock exchanges in Sweden and Switzerland.
-On the three exchanges, more than two million securities are listed.
-Additionally, the Group operates the regulated zero fee securities trading platform TradeRebel in Germany, and the European off-exchange trading network Cats.
+On the three exchanges, more than 2,3 million securities are listed.
+Additionally, the Group operates the regulated zero fee securities trading platform TradeRebel in Germany, and the European trading network Cats.
 The Group also includes Euwax AG, a broker that is internationally active as a liquidity provider in securities and cryptocurrency trading.

 Börse Stuttgart Digital

 Börse Stuttgart Group has bundled its entire digital and cryptocurrency business under the Börse Stuttgart Digital brand.
 Serving as an infrastructure partner, Börse Stuttgart Digital offers institutional clients trading and brokerage services, as well as cryptocurrency custody services.
 For retail clients, it offers the Bison app.
-Approximately one million end-users utilized the cryptocurrency offerings of Börse Stuttgart Digital in 2024.
+Approximately 1,2 million end-users utilized the cryptocurrency offerings of Börse Stuttgart Digital in 2025.
 The digital and cryptocurrency business represents 25% of Börse Stuttgart Group's revenue.

 For institutional clients

 Börse Stuttgart Digital is an infrastructure provider for banks, brokers, and other financial institutions in Europe.
 It provides institutional brokerage applications for bilateral OTC trading in digital assets.
 Börse Stuttgart Digital Custody holds the licence as a crypto custodian since March 2023 and the EU-wide MiCAR license since January 2025 from the German Federal Financial Supervisory Authority (BaFin).Börse Stuttgart Digital Exchange is a regulated trading venue for cryptocurrencies, launched as a multilateral trading facility in 2019.
 In 2024, Börse Stuttgart Digital became the infrastructure partner of DZ Bank and the cooperative financial group for the brokerage and custody of cryptocurrencies.
 The Swiss investment software provider Profidata integrated Börse Stuttgart Digital's solutions for brokerage and custody into its offering for institutional clients.
+In 2025, Börse Stuttgart Digital became the partner of DekaBank for a cryptocurrency offering for retail customers of Sparkassen.

+Tokenized assets

+In 2025, Börse Stuttgart Group established tokenized assets as its third strategic business area.
+Seturion is a pan-European settlement platform for tokenized assets that addresses the fragmented settlement landscape in Europe.
+Thanks to its open architecture, banks, brokers, and trading venues can connect to Seturion.
+In Switzerland, BX Digital is the first DLT trading system for tokenized assets regulated by the Swiss Financial Market Supervisory Authority (FINMA).